 Hospers - Boyden is a very small town located in the state of Iowa.
-With a population of 3,640 people and just one neighborhood, Hospers - Boyden is the 139th largest community in Iowa.
-Hospers - Boyden has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 3,642 people and just one neighborhood, Hospers - Boyden is the 139th largest community in Iowa.
+Much of the housing stock in Hospers - Boyden was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns, Hospers - Boyden isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Hospers - Boyden are a mix of both white- and blue-collar jobs.
 Overall, Hospers - Boyden is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Hospers - Boyden who work in office and administrative support (14.80%), management occupations (11.32%), and teaching (7.74%).